The Clear Edge

 Total caught early: 7 system breaks with a combined estimated impact of $46K prevented.

 She told me, “The monthly scan is why revenue stayed stable when it should’ve dropped.
-Systems degrade constantly.
-This catches breaks before clients leave.”
+Systems degrade constantly, and this catches breaks before clients leave.”

 That’s the pattern across operators who implement this.